-The workplace based analysis (based on those who work in the area), has a similar occupational profile to the resident based analysis (based on those who live in the area), reflecting the levels of self-containment.
-The proportions in each occupation are almost identical between the two analyses, with slight differences of around one percentage point.
+The workplace based analysis (based on those who work in the area), has a similar occupational profile to the resident based analysis (based on those who live in the area), reflecting the levels self-containment. proportions in each occupation are almost identical between the two analyses, with slight differences of around one percentage point.

-Occupations: Resident Based
+Occupations: Resident Based Managers, Directors and Senior Officials